PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Report label translations are harder to create and manage than metadata translations because Power BI provides no built-in feature to track or integrate them.
-Translations Builder solves this problem by creating a hidden table named **Localized Labels** in the dataset behind a report with measures which can track and load translations for each report label.
+Translations Builder solves this problem using the Localized Table strategy.
+This strategy is based on creating a hidden table named **Localized Labels** in the dataset behind a report with measures which can track and load translations for each report label.
 You will learn more about the Localized Labels table strategy later in this article.

 **Data translations** provide translated values for text-based columns in the underlying data itself.
 Think about a scenario where a Power BI